Conni2461/dotfiles/README.md

 config config --local status.showUntrackedFiles no
 ```

-## Homw to work with git bare dotfiles
+## Hom to work with git bare dotfiles

 ```
 # Show status of dotfile repository